projectkamira/extract-cda-codes/README.md

 ## License

-The MITRE Corporation
+(c) The MITRE Corporation

 Licensed under the Apache License, Version 2.0 (the "License"); you may not use this file except in compliance with the License.
 You may obtain a copy of the License at

     http://www.apache.org/licenses/LICENSE-2.0